ysharplanguage/FastJsonParser/README.md

 "Small is beautiful."
 ---------------------

-This is a minimalistic and fast JSON parser/deserializer, for full .NET.
+This is a minimalistic and fast JSON parser / deserializer, for full .NET.

 The complete source code of the parser is pretty short (in a [single source file less than 1,500 SLOC-long](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs)) and comes with some speed tests and their sample data, all in the "JsonTest" and "TestData" folders.